 - Bone broth – I prefer to use bone broth in this soup as it adds a richness and boost of protein but you could also use regular broth and/or homemade broth if you prefer.

-How to Make Easy Potsticker Soup
+How to Make Potsticker Soup

 - Simmer.
-Pour in bone broth and bring mixture to a boil.
+Pour in bone broth and bring the mixture to a boil.
+TIP: Cover the pot while bringing it to a boil to shorten cooking time.

-- Serve soup.
+- Finish soup.
+Stir in spinach leaves and cook until wilted.
 Ladle soup into bowls and garnish with a drizzle of sesame oil, soy sauce, and hot chili oil to taste.
-Sprinkle with green portion of green onions.
+Sprinkle with a green portion of green onions.

 No, as written this dumpling soup is not vegan.
 If you want to make a vegan and vegetarian option, swap out the bone broth for a vegetable broth and use vegetarian soup dumplings instead of chicken or pork dumplings.